The Colossal Squid Is Real and Our Oceans Just Got a Whole Lot Creepier

 Why We’ve Explored More of Mars Than Our Own Oceans

-Here’s a brain-bender: We've mapped more of the surface of Mars than we have the ocean floor here on Earth.
+Here’s a brain-bender for you: we've mapped more of the surface of Mars than we have the ocean floor here on Earth.

 Only about 5% of the ocean has been mapped in detail.
 That's like knowing the layout of your neighbor's house better than your own kitchen.